 Please explain the FDA regulations about cold products for children.

-over-the-counter (OTC) cold and cough products not be used to treat children under 2 years of age because of the risk of serious and life-threatening side effects.
+In January 2008, the Food and Drug Administration (FDA) issued a nationwide Public Health Advisory recommending that over-the-counter (OTC) cold and cough products not be used to treat children under 2 years of age because of the risk of serious and life-threatening side effects.

 Then, in October 2008, the FDA said it supports the voluntary action of the Consumer Healthcare Products Association (CHPA) to change the labeling on many OTC cold and cough products for children.
 (CHPA represents most manufacturers of these products.)